-The Music Elective Programme (MEP) provides opportunities for academically able students with an aptitude for music to pursue a deeper and more comprehensive study in the subject.
+The Music Elective Programme (MEP) provides opportunities for musically-inclined students to pursue a deeper and more comprehensive study in the subject.
 The MEP curriculum aims to develop students' conceptual and analytical thinking and creativity.
 Learning experiences include music analysis, aural perception, composition and performance as well as programmes designed in partnerships with the arts and creative industries.
 The MEP is a four-year programme at the secondary level and a two-year programme at the junior college level.
 Details about the MEP can be found in the MEP brochure.

 To qualify for the MEP at the secondary level, students must first meet the entry requirement of the Express course in the selected school.
 Students should thereafter apply for the programme upon admission to the school.
 Applicants should have attained the following minimum qualifications: